w4bo/AA2425-unibo-mldm/slides/04-datapreparation.md

 - With table-based data, an analyst can join two or more tables that have different information about the same objects.

-> For instance, a retail chain has one table with information about each store's general characteristics (e.g., floor space, type of mall), another table with summarized sales data (e.g., profit, percent change in sales from previous year), and another table with information about the demographics of the surrounding area.
+> For instance, a retail chain has one table with information about each store's general characteristics (e.g., floor space, type of mall), another table with summarized sales data (e.g., profit, percent change in sales from the previous year), and another table with information about the demographics of the surrounding area.
 >
 > Each of these tables contains one record for each store.
 >